 Then, analyze it using the Assessment of Fictional Narratives our free resource library.
 And then request formal testing if they are looking like they are within normal limits.

-If you want more information on how to maintain great teacher interactions and improve data, check out this online course: An Easier Speech Referral Process.
+If you want more information on how to maintain great teacher interactions and improve data, check out this online course: Mastering the Referral Process.

 There is even an added bonus section which will help you apply the same process to your caseload to increase dismissals.